samirgnawali/hexoblog/source/_posts/Why-alphago-zero-performs-so-well.md

 coverMeta: out
 metaAlignment: center
 coverSize: partial
+autoThumbnailImage: false

 ---
-[Deepmind's](https://deepmind.com/) [alphago](https://deepmind.com/research/alphago/) made a huge leap in history of computer science, when it defeated world's top professional players in march 2016, which was previously believed to be at least a decade away.
-But it didnt stop there, latest evolution of alphago called ["AlphaGO Zero"](https://www.nature.com/articles/nature24270.epdf?author_access_token=VJXbVjaSHxFoctQQ4p2k4tRgN0jAjWel9jnR3ZoTv0PVW4gB86EEpGqTRDtpIz-2rmo8-KG06gqVobU5NSCFeHILHcVFUeMsbvwS-lxjqQGg98faovwjxeTUgZAUMnRQ) has gone many steps further than its previous version as it has reached superhuman performance, winning 100–0 against the previous champoin AlphaGo.
+[Deepmind's](https://deepmind.com/) [AlphaGo](https://deepmind.com/research/alphago/) made a huge leap in history of computer science, when it defeated world's top professional players in march 2016, which was previously believed to be at least a decade away.
+But it didnt stop there, latest evolution of AlphaGo called ["AlphaGO Zero"](https://www.nature.com/articles/nature24270.epdf?author_access_token=VJXbVjaSHxFoctQQ4p2k4tRgN0jAjWel9jnR3ZoTv0PVW4gB86EEpGqTRDtpIz-2rmo8-KG06gqVobU5NSCFeHILHcVFUeMsbvwS-lxjqQGg98faovwjxeTUgZAUMnRQ) has gone many steps further than its previous version as it has reached superhuman performance, winning 100–0 against the previous champoin AlphaGo.

 <!-- more -->
 <!-- toc -->